mothgirl/review/README.md

 • 1 Year VPN plan the price is $77.99 i.e. $6.49 per month

-A number of sites offer special <a href="https://vpnstart.com/ipvanish-coupon-code/">ipvanish coupon code</a> and discounted prices.
+A number of sites offer special ipvanish coupon code and discounted prices.
 With these offers, you can save up to 30% off the first billing cycle.

 You have to register to the site to get access IPVanish VPN services.
 The site offers a number of payment options such as PayPal, credit cards (MasterCard, Visa, Discover, American Express) and the recently added Bitcoin.